 - Signal processing models of pain and temperature perception.

-- Developing of brain-machine interfaces for treating chronic pain.
+- Development of body-machine and brain-machine applications for chronic pain.

-I am jointly at the Center for Information and Neural Networks (Japan's leading neuro-technology institute) and the Computational and Biological Learning Lab at Cambridge University, UK.
+I am based at the Computational and Biological Learning Lab at Cambridge University, UK.
+Currently I am visiting the Center for Information and Neural Networks and the Immunology Frontier Research Center in Japan.
 I am an honorary consultant neurologist at Addenbrookes Hospital in Cambridge.